 Understand that a Habit is Something You Do Frequently

-To become a habit, you have to do it over and over again until it becomes second nature.
+To become a habit, do it repeatedly until it becomes second nature.

-So, an activity or action won’t be a habit just because you decide to make it a habit.
+So, an activity or action won’t be a habit just because you want to make it a habit.
 That’s a start, but it’s not enough.